TonyBgithub/mydoctheme/index.md

 API is the acronym for Application Programming Interface, which is a software intermediary that allows two applications to "talk" to each other.

 Let's say you are making a website for a client, and they need an interactive map on their site.
-You would probably use the <a alt="google maps api link" href="https://developers.google.com/maps/documentation/maps-static/overview">Google Maps API</a> or another navigation API to make it possible.
+You will probably want to use the <a alt="google maps api link" href="https://developers.google.com/maps/documentation/maps-static/overview">Google Maps API</a> or another navigation API to make it possible.

 ### How does an API work?